-The Design-Builder shall provide professional liability coverage with limits not less than \$\$1\$\$ per claim and aggregate.
-The professional liability coverage shall protect against any negligent act, error, or omission arising out of design or engineering activities with respect to the Project.
-The policy shall be a Project-specific policy and shall have a retroactive date no later than the date on which the RFP was issued and shall remain in place through Final Acceptance.
-The policy shall have an extended reporting period of not less than 6 years after Final Acceptance.
+With respect to the demolition of the Alaskan Way Viaduct, the Design-Builder shall provide, or cause to provide, professional liability coverage with limits not less than \$10,000,000 per claim and aggregate.
+The professional liability coverage shall protect against any negligent act, error, or omission arising out of design or engineering activities with respect to demolition of the Alaskan

+1 Way Viaduct.
+The policy shall be a Project-specific policy and shall have a retroactive date no 2 later than the date on which the RFP was issued and shall remain in place through Final 3 Acceptance.
+The policy shall have an extended reporting period of not less than 6 years after 4 Final Acceptance.
 The coverage shall include design Subconsultants of any tier.
-This policy may be excess over coverage for claims which may also be covered pursuant to the commercial general liability policy required in Section 1-07.18.
-The coverage shall also include an indemnity endorsement to provide coverage for the Indemnified Parties for liability arising out of the activities or any act, error, or omission of any Related Entity providing professional services hereunder.
+This policy may 5 be excess over coverage for claims which may also be covered pursuant to the commercial 6 general liability policy required in Section 1-07.18.
+The coverage shall also include an indemnity 7 endorsement to provide coverage for the Indemnified Parties for liability arising out of the 8 activities or any act, error, or omission of any Related Entity providing professional 9 services hereunder.